Ennahda: Ideology

-According to Sebnem Gumuscu, there were competing views within the party about liberal democracy in its early years, but since the 1990s, liberali Islamists pulled Ennahda towards democratic principles.
+According to associate professor of political science Sebnem Gumuscu, there were competing views within the party about liberal democracy in its early years, but since the 1990s, liberal Islamists pulled Ennahda towards democratic principles.

 History

 Early years

 Succeeding a group known as Islamic Action, the party was founded under the name of "Movement of Islamic Tendency" (Mouvement de la Tendance Islamique (MTI), حركة الاتجاه الإسلامي Ḥarakatu l-Ittijāhu l-Islāmī) in 1981.

 After the Tunisian bread riots in January 1984 the government suspected the MTI of involvement in the disturbances, and arrested many of its supporters.
 The MTI leaders had encouraged their followers to join in the riots, but the government produced no proof that they had organized them.
 The persecution of the MTI enhanced its reputation as an organization committed to helping the people.

 In 1989, it changed its name to Ḥarakat Ennahḍha.

 The party has been described as one of many parties/movements in Muslim states "that grew up alongside the Iranian revolution", and it was originally inspired by the Egyptian Muslim Brotherhood.
 The group supported the 1979 takeover of the U.S. embassy in Tehran, claiming that "It was not an embassy, but a spy centre".
 Their influence in 1984 was such that, according to Robin Wright, a British journalist living in Tunisia, stated that the Islamic Tendency was "the single most threatening opposition force in Tunis.
 One word from the fundamentalists will close down the campus or start a demonstration."
-The group, or some of its members, were also responsible for the bombing of some tourist hotels in the 1980s.